It would be nice and easy if drugs did work.

 I’m here simply stating what has been clinically proven to work best for straightening a bent penis caused by Peyronies Disease.

-and since it will cost you less than $300 to try it out with the best equipment in the world;
+2) And, since it will cost you less than $300 to try it out with some of the best equipment in the world;

-doesn’t it make sense to try it before anything else?
+3) Doesn’t it make sense to try correct penis traction therapy before anything else?

 Correct traction has: